amb26/ponder/content/post/2025-07-01-archaeology-of-glitches.md

 isolation from the academic tradition, the term "glitch" does not appear and some terms (e.g. "indegree") are used in idiosyncratic senses.

+Further notes in context can be seen in [reactivity chat 2025-09-26](</wip/2025-09-26-this-weeks-reactive-chats#reactivity-and-glitches>).

 [^1]: The term "glitch" does not occur anywhere in the preact documentation or codebase in this sense.